nataliascit/church/README.md

 # README #

-This project is a definition of a application for the management of payments associated to events of a certain church.
+This project is a definition of an application for the management of payments associated to events of a certain church.

 ### PROJECT REQUIREMENTS ###